Ari Emanuel: Early life

-Born to a Jewish family, Emanuel was raised in suburban Wilmette, Illinois.
+Emanuel was raised in suburban Wilmette, Illinois.
 Emanuel is the brother of former mayor of Chicago, Presidential Chief of Staff and U.S. Ambassador to Japan Rahm Emanuel, American oncologist and bioethicist Ezekiel Emanuel, and sister Shoshana Emanuel (who was adopted).
-His father, Jerusalem-born Benjamin M. Emanuel, was a pediatrician who was active in the Irgun in Mandatory Palestine.
+His father, Jerusalem-born Benjamin M. Emanuel, was a pediatrician who was active in the Zionist paramilitary organization Irgun in Mandatory Palestine.
 His mother, Marsha Emanuel (née Smulevitz), was a civil rights activist, and the one-time owner of a Chicago-area rock and roll club.
-During his third grade at school, Ari was diagnosed with ADHD and dyslexia.
+During his third grade at school, he was diagnosed with ADHD and dyslexia.
 To supplement instruction at school, his mother spent many hours helping him to learn to read.
 She hired tutors and private instructors to give him private reading lessons at home.
 Emanuel attended New Trier High School and graduated from Macalester College in 1983.